streamnative/pulsarctl/README.md

 1. Download the executable from https://github.com/streamnative/pulsarctl/releases.
 2. Add the pulsarctl directory to your system PATH.
-3. Input `pulsarctl -h` at CMD to test pulsarctl is work.
+3. Type `pulsarctl -h` at CMD to test pulsarctl is work.

 ## Install by code